achillesn/knowledgeable-birch/about.md

     weight: 2

 ---
-Achilles Nasios is an art-photographer, video-artist, art-teacher and performer.
+Achilles Nasios is an art-photographer, video-artist, musician, writter, performer and educator.
 He was born and rased in Greece.

 **Studies:**